prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/component-boxes/index.md

 A Relais is a component used for switching of loads and has more than 3 pins.

 ## Direct and Indirect Contacting

-{{< figure src="../ee-components/component_box_drawing.png" title="Component Box Drawing" numbered="true" lightbox="true" width="50%">}}
+{{< figure src="../ee-components/direct_contacting.jpg" title="Direct Contacting" numbered="true" lightbox="true" class="float-left w-25">}}

-{{< figure src="../ee-components/direct_contacting.jpg" title="Direct Contacting" numbered="true" lightbox="true" class="float-left" width="50%">}}
+{{< figure src="../ee-components/component_box_drawing.png" title="Component Box Drawing" numbered="true" lightbox="true" class="float-right w-50" >}}

 There are two different ways to create an electrical connection between the end of a wire and a corresponding fuse or relays, direct and indirect contacting.
 In case of direct contacting (see [direct contacting]({{< relref "#direct-contacting" >}})) a terminal directly attached to the wire is locked into a cavity on ones side of the component box.
 The cavity goes through the component box and the pins of the fuse are directly plugged into the reception of the wire terminal.
 In this case, the component box itself does not provide a electrical conductivity.

-In case of indirect contacting the component box contains a conductor (e.g. a conductor rail) that connects multiple cavities of the component box, see [drawing]({{< relref "#component-box-drawing" >}}) #3, #4, #7 and #9.
+In case of indirect contacting the component box contains a conductor (e.g. a conductor rail) that connects multiple cavities of the component box, see #3, #4, #7 and #9 [in the component box drawing]({{< relref "#component-box-drawing" >}}).
 The pins of the fuse are plugged into receptions of the conductor rail.
 Same applies for the connection to the harness.
 The wire terminals are grouped together into a harness connector, which is then attached to the component box.
 The conductor rail is often used for implementing the power distribution on the input side of a component box.
-In this case, the connection to the wiring harness is often done with ring terminals attached to bolts of the component box, see [drawing]({{< relref "#component-box-drawing" >}}) #8, #13, #14 and #16.
+In this case, the connection to the wiring harness is often done with ring terminals attached to bolts of the component box, see #8, #13, #14 and #16 [in the component box drawing]({{< relref "#component-box-drawing" >}}).

 A combination of both in one component box __is__  possible (and likely), e.g. the supplying side is realized with a conductor rail (indirect contacting) and the protected side is realized with direct contacting.